 One of the rules included in this regulation sets out that member states undertake to change the base of their short-term indicators every five years.
-In order to fulfil this community requirement, since January 2013 the Industrial Price Index (IPRI) in base 2010 has been implemented
+In order to fulfil this community requirement, since the first quarter of 2013 the Services Prices Index in base 2010 has been implemented

-Operating a base change consists, essentially, of reviewing and updating each methodological element, as well as procedures for calculating the IPRI and determining the best options for attaining representative and accurate indicators that adapt to economic trends.
+Operating a base change consists, essentially, of reviewing and updating each methodological element, as well as procedures for calculating the SSPI and determining the best options for attaining representative and accurate indicators that adapt to economic trends.

-Until the coming into force of base 2010, the IPRI based its calculation on what is called a fixed-base system, whose main characteristic is that, both the composition of the shopping basket and its weightings are unaltered for the entire time that the base is used.
+Until the coming into force of base 2010, the SSPI based its calculation on what is called a fixed-base system (with the exception of Telecommunications and Advertising and market studies activities), whose main characteristic is that, both the composition of the shopping basket and its weightings are unaltered for the entire time that the base is used.

-With the IPRI base 2010, there begins a new calculation system based on chain-linking indices, whose most important features are their dynamism and current nature.
-It is a more current IPRI, given that it permanently revises its methodological system, for the purpose of improving it.
+With the SSPI base 2010, there begins a new calculation system based on chain-linking indices, whose most important features are their dynamism and current nature.
+It is a more current SSPI, given that it permanently revises its methodological system, for the purpose of improving it.
 To this end, direct contact is established with the different academic forums and national and international producing bodies.

-It is also a more dynamic IPRI than its predecessors in that it revises the weightings annually for certain functional breakdown levels, and includes in the shortest possible timeframe any change detected in the industrial sector, whether it be the appearance of new products, changes in productive activity or in the sample of establishments.
+It is also a more dynamic SSPI than its predecessors in that it revises the weightings annually for certain functional breakdown levels, and includes in the shortest possible timeframe any change detected in the industrial sector, whether it be the appearance of new products, changes in productive activity or in the sample of establishments.